CircleCI-Archived/stefon/README.md

 [Haml-coffee](https://github.com/9elements/haml-coffee).
 In addition it minifies javascript using the Google Closure compiler.

-Add dieter as a dependency in leiningen
+Add stefon as a dependency in leiningen

-    [dieter "0.3.0"]
+    [stefon "0.3.0"]

 Insert it into your ring middleware stack